Signal Weight key Default Source

 Querying Reflections

 After DreamingExtension.run_consolidation() runs its clustering phase, ThoughtType.REFLECTION meta-thoughts exist in the store.
-Three knobs control how hybrid search handles them.
+Four controls govern how hybrid search handles them — and one of the four is on by default, so read reflection_topk_cap below before tuning the other three.

 include_reflections (default True)